- Explore the world in 2020 – ideas and inspiration from Tokyo’s Olympic Games to the once-in-a-decade performance of the Oberammergau Passion Play

 Top 10 travel ideas for 2020

 With Tokyo hosting next summer’s Olympic Games, avid sports fans will be eyeing up Japan as the place to visit in 2020.
 This charismatic country has long intrigued travellers, and tours to Japan will no doubt trend when athletes begin their quest for Gold, Silver and Bronze medals.
 In Tokyo, you’ll find an eclectic mix of skyscrapers jostling for space with traditional Japanese homes, as well as the famous Meiji Shrine and the Imperial Palace.
-Both are highlights on a Tokyo highlights excursion, part of a new 2020 holiday, Cruising the Sea of Japan.

 Wine tourism is booming – there’s nothing better than enjoying a local tipple while on a relaxing break.
 Douro river cruises are a pleasurable way to appreciate the Douro Valley’s famous vineyards and wines.
 But, if you’re after another travel idea for 2020, consider holidays to Georgia.
 Home to one of the oldest wine-making regions in the world, Georgia’s fertile vineyards produce a distinctive and delicious amber wine – white grapes, skins included, are used in the traditional process.
 An eye-opening country tour also explores the current and ancient capitals and takes visitors along the renowned, and dramatic, Georgian Military Road.